 Ged’s working life – from nurse to President of the ACTU to parliamentarian – has been about fighting for the rights of others.

-She is a strong voice for workers’ rights and social justice inside Labor and the Parliament.
+She is a strong voice for social justice, workers’ rights and universal healthcare inside Labor and the Parliament.
 Ged is a passionate advocate for the environment, leading the push for Labor to declare a climate emergency.
 Throughout her career, Ged has supported a humane response to refugees, including the crucial medevac legislation.

 Ged was born and raised in Melbourne and lived in Cooper for over 25 years.
 Ged has four children, two stepdaughters and two much loved grandchildren.